gappeah/SpaceX-Dashboard/README.md

 # SpaceX Launches Visual Dashboard

-This web application visualises past and upcoming SpaceX launches, categorizing them into successful, failed, and upcoming missions.
-Now launched on Google Cloud, it fetches data from the SpaceX API and displays it in an interactive format.
+This web application visualises past and upcoming SpaceX launches, categorising them into successful, failed, and upcoming missions using the SpaceX API.

 ## Features
 * Categorized launches: View successful, failed, and upcoming launches separately.